Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

-As mentioned in section 5.6 (and described in more detail in Planck Collaboration V, 2013), preliminary results on the orbital dipole as measured by LFI are in quite good agreement with WMAP results (consistency is $< 0.2$\,\% at 70\,GHz and $< 0.1$\,\% at 44\,GHz).
-This indicates very good consistency of LFI and WMAP calibrations at $\ell = 1$.
-This independent measurement of the solar dipole by the LFI combined with the inter-calibration described above extends this consistency to the HFI CMB channels.
+Preliminary results on the orbital dipole as measured by LFI are in agreement with WMAP at around the 1$\sigma$ level.
+This indicates good consistency of LFI and WMAP calibrations at $\ell = 1$.
+The inter-channel calibration discussed below allows us to extrapolate the independent measurement of the Solar dipole by the LFI to the HFI CMB channels.